poping520/frida-packing-detector/README.md

 );
 ```

+## Overview

+This library hooks key points in the Android app startup process (e.g. `android.app.LoadedApk.makeApplication`, custom `Application.attachBaseContext/onCreate`, etc.).
+Early in the app lifecycle, it tries to access the app’s own Activity classes:

+- **If, during `Application.attachBaseContext`, the app’s launch Activity (or any Activity) cannot be `Java.use()`’d**, it usually means the original APK/DEX classes have not been fully loaded yet, and the app is considered “protected/packed”.
+- **When, at a later time, the Activity classes can be loaded normally**, it is considered “unpacked / original app loaded”, and `onUnpacked` is triggered.

+> Note: this is a “generic runtime behavior detection approach” and is not guaranteed to be 100% accurate in all environments (e.g. extreme class-loading strategies, multi-process apps, plugin frameworks, etc.).

 ## Limitations

-- **No packer type identification**: only provides a generic decision for “likely protected” and “when unpacking is completed”.
+- **No packer type identification**: only provides a generic decision for “protected/packed” and “when unpacking is completed”.
 - **Complex app architectures may affect results**: e.g. pluginization, hotfix frameworks, dynamic multi-dex loading, differences in multi-process startup paths, etc.

 ## Disclaimer